Our guide to organising a street party

 - Plan 2 or 3 meetings and invite everyone in your street in writing

-- Ideally hold all your meetings in the street
+- Ideally hold some of your meetings in the street

 - If your street agrees, apply to council for road closure or plan an informal street meet